sboussekeyt/spring-batch-rs/README.md

 Understanding these core components will help you get started:

 - **Job:** Represents the entire batch process.
 A `Job` is composed of one or more `Step`s.
 - **Step:** A domain object that encapsulates an independent, sequential phase of a batch job.
 Every `Job` is composed of one or more `Step`s.
-A `Step` typically involves reading data, processing it, and writing it out.
+A `Step` can either process data in chunks (chunk-oriented processing) or execute a single task (tasklet).
 - **ItemReader:** An abstraction that represents the retrieval of input for a `Step`, one item at a time.
 - **ItemProcessor:** An abstraction that represents the business logic of processing an item.
 The item read by the `ItemReader` is passed to the `ItemProcessor`.
 - **ItemWriter:** An abstraction that represents the output of a `Step`, one batch or chunk of items at a time.
+- **Tasklet:** An abstraction that represents a single task or operation that can be executed as part of a step.
+Tasklets are useful for operations that don't fit the chunk-oriented processing model, such as file operations, database maintenance, or custom business logic.

 ## Features